vee2xx/camtron/README.md

 # Golang Webcam
-Camtron is a simple cross platform library written in go to easily have Go code interact with webcams i.e. consume and process a stream from a webcam consistantly across OS's..
+Camtron is a simple cross platform library written in go to easily have Go code interact with webcams i.e. consume and process a stream from a webcam consistantly across OS's without relying on opencv.
 It uses Electron and the MediaDevices Web API to access the webcam and allows a variety of consumers to listen for and process the video stream, for example recording a video from a webcam and saving the video to a file or sending the video from a webcam on to one or more endpoints.
 It is supported on Linux, Windows 10 and Macos.
 Currently the only supported codec is VP9.
 More will be added shortly.

 ## To use Camtron
-1. Add github.com/vee2xx/camtron to go.mod in your project
+1. Add github.com/vee2xx/camtron to go.mod in your project and add it to the imports in your code.
+The library should be downloaded when you build or run your project.
+You can also add is using go get github.com/vee2xx/camtron
 2. Configure one or more consumers and pass them to camtron.StartCam as an array
 ```golang
 var consumers map[string]camtron.StreamConsumer = make(map[string]camtron.StreamConsumer)